mitchv/javascript-sandbox/README.md

 Prototype a mobile-first layout that allows the user to easily select and compare foods, save and edit days..

+KS Copy:

+Join us on 6/9 for a carnal celebration, the likes of which would make Aphrodite blush.

+ Don't miss out on this event!
+Sign up for Kinky Salon Membership at ks.worldmodern.com

+As always, Kinky Salon is queer friendly, body positive, accessible and inclusive.
+This is a consent-driven, safe space for ALL to pursue the fantasies they seek.

+Costume inspiration:
+- Masquerade
+- Medieval
+- Mythology
+- Faery
+- Animals
+- Forest spirit
+- Plants
+- Bacchanal

 variables:
 	TDEE